songzh96/homebridge-crestron/README.md

 - Airpurifier
 - Valve

-In Homebridge's config.json file you specify the accessories you want to enable, and link the appropiate Crestron signals via the included SIMPL+ Module (only tested on MC3).
+In Homebridge's config.json file you specify the accessories you want to enable, and link the appropiate Crestron signals via the included SIMPL+ Module (tested on MC3,AP3,PRO3).
 You can then use the iOS 10 Home app to tie the accessories to rooms and groups.

 On the Crestron side, the SIMPL+ Module acts as a basic TCP Server and communicates using three type of commands: